 SEE: Toolkit: 21 useful Active Directory scripts for Windows (Tech Pro Research)

-At some point after the rollout of the Spring Creators Update (SCU) begins, Microsoft should let licensed users of Windows 10 manually upgrade to the SCU using the following tools.
+At some point around Monday 30 April, Microsoft should let licensed users of Windows 10 manually upgrade to the April 2018 Update using the following tools.
 Here's what you need to do:

 - To download the Windows 10 Update Assistant, go to this link and click the 'Update Now' button under the 'Download Windows 10' heading.